saikyun/freja-layout/README.md

 ```

 1. in freja, hit Ctrl/Cmd+L to load the file
-2. a menu should show up
+2. some text should show up on the right side

-# modifying the menu
+# modifying the markdown

 to find the source for the menu

 1. hit Ctrl/Cmd+F
-2. write `(defn tree`, hit enter
+2. write `(def md ```, hit enter
-3. there's the hiccup representing the menu
+3. there's the markdown, and just below, the hiccup to render the markdown

-you can modify the hiccup and hit Ctrl/Cmd+L
+you can modify the markdown or hiccup and hit Ctrl/Cmd+L
-for example, try changing the padding of the padding elements. or add a button that prints something :)